 I used IoC containers for the first 5 years of my career.
 The last year I have been using them very little.
 This is due to a job change and in my current team we rarely use them.
-I have nothing against trying something new and it is always great fun to try something new.
+I have nothing against trying something new and it is always great fun and a learning experience to try something new.

-Why am i mentioning this? - to state that I am not writing this to prove to you that IoC containers are better or worse - I will try to stay objective.
-I am going to write some advantages and disadvantages of IoC containers.
-As you will see - many features of IoC frameworks are double edged swords or come with a learning curve.
+Why am i mentioning this?
+To state that I am not writing this to prove to you that IoC containers are better or worse, I will try to stay objective.
+I am going to write some advantages and disadvantages of IoC containers and as you will see many features of IoC frameworks are double edged swords or come with a learning curve.

-My experience come from Unity and Ninject using .Net.
+My experience comes from Unity and Ninject using .Net and C#.

 Designing around long nested dependency chains